 4. CBD Works Through Our Endocannabinoid System

 The endocannabinoid system is the system which CBD interacts with.
 The human body naturally produces chemicals called endocannabinoids that are very similar to the cannabinoids of the cannabis plant, such as CBD, CBG, CBN, and THC.
 Endocannabinoids regulate many of our basic functions by interacting with the cannabinoid receptors that are sprinkled throughout the body, in the brain, organs, immune system, tissues, and glands.
 The endocannabinoid system regulates mood, memory, appetite, relaxation, discomfort, sleep, and immune function.
-When enough endocannabinoids are not produced by our bodies these functions may can be negatively affected.
+When our bodies are not producing enough endocannabinoids, these functions can be negatively affected.
 CBD acts in the same way as an endocannabinoid when it enters our body by interacting with the endocannabinoid system.
 This helps to return the body’s functions to a balanced state.
 CBD can help give your system an extra boost even if your body does produce the correct amount of endocannabinoids.
-The levels of endocannabinoids influence the cannabinoid receptors ability to work as efficiently as possible.
+The levels of endocannabinoids influence the cannabinoid receptors' ability to work as efficiently as possible.

 5. CBD Is Safe For Pets